Extras cover in private health insurance

 For example, if you don’t want to pay the full cost of dental check-ups yourself or you play sports and need regular physiotherapy appointments, you could benefit from an extras policy.
 Or if you have children who may require braces or glasses, having extras health insurance could help pay for these expensive products and services.

-How much does extras health insurance cost?
+How much does extras health insurance cover cost?

 Should I get extras cover, hospital cover or combined cover?